raspberrypilearning/pick-your-favourite/en/step_4.md

-## Change the text
+## Change some content

-In this step you will add the text content to your webpage for each of the options, and add colours for each of the content slots.
+In this step you will add the text content and colours to the first content slot on your webpage for each of the options.

 ### What content will you add?